988 Frequently Asked Questions

 No. The Lifeline administrator, Vibrant Emotional Health, is a not-for-profit organization with a primary mission to support emotional wellbeing for all people, and it does not sell Lifeline data.

-Georouting is a way of directing phone calls locally without including the caller’s precise location information in the transferred call data.
-If used, it would mean that when a person calls the 988 Lifeline, their call would be connected automatically to a crisis call center near their physical location.
-With geo-routing, the routing and service providers would not receive detailed information about the exact location of callers.
+• Georouting is a way of directing phone calls locally without including the caller’s precise location information in the transferred call data.
+When a person calls the 988 Lifeline, their call would be sent automatically to a crisis call center near their approximate physical location.
+With georouting, the routing and service providers would not receive detailed information about the exact “pinpoint” location of callers.

 No. Many states and localities operate a significant number of crisis centers separately from the Lifeline network.